teschty/flattr-icons-blue/README.md

 Flattr-Blue
 ===========

-Flattr-Blue is a slight modification of the Flattr iconset from [NitruxSA/flattr-icons](https://github.com/NitruxSA/flattr-icons) that changes the color of folders from green to blue.
+Flattr-Blue is a slight modification of the Flattr iconset from [NitruxSA/flattr-icons](https://github.com/NitruxSA/flattr-icons) which changes the color of folders from green to blue.

 Preview
 =======